lawrennd/old_talks/_ml/includes/deep-learning-as-pinball.md

 In a pinball machine, when the ball gets to the bottom it might fall into a hole defining a score, in a neural network, that is equivalent to the decision: a classification of the input object.

-An image has more than one number associated with it, so it's like playing pinball in a *hyper-space*.}
+An image has more than one number associated with it, so it is like playing pinball in a *hyper-space*.}

 \setupdisplaycode{import pods
 from ipywidgets import IntSlider}